wolfpackmars2/moneyguru/help/en/plugins.rst

 Creating a plugin
 -----------------

-Other than :mod:`a small convenience API <core.plugin>`, there's no "plugin" API, you're coding straight on top of moneyGuru's code.
-Developer documention for moneyGuru's code is unfortunately not very extensive, but I've created a few well commented plugin examples and I think that they're your best starting point.
+There's :mod:`a small convenience API <core.plugin>`, but it's a rather slim one.
+You're mostly coding straight on top of moneyGuru's code.
+There's a :doc:`developer documentation <developer/index>` telling you about moneyGuru's API as a whole.

-So, to create a plugin, I'd suggest that you take one of the examples (they're automatically copied in your plugin folder.
-You can also find the latest version of these examples `on Github <https://github.com/hsoft/moneyguru/tree/master/plugin_examples>`__), duplicate it and try to wade your way through with example comments.
-There's a :doc:`developer documentation <developer/index>` but it's far from complete.
+So, to create a plugin, I'd suggest that you take one of the examples (available `on Github <https://github.com/hsoft/moneyguru/tree/develop/core/plugin>`__), duplicate it and try to wade your way through with example comments.
-Looking at moneyGuru's `source code <https://github.com/hsoft/moneyguru>`_ is also a good way to learn how to work with it, but understanding it can be quite an undertaking.

 I'm very interested in knowing about plugin development efforts so don't hesitate to `contact me <mailto:hsoft@hardcoded.net>`_ if you need help with the development of your plugin.